Become pen pals with other deaf children and young people

 - develop and build their communication skills.

-- We’ll match your child with another deaf child or young person based on their age and communication preference.
+- If your child gets a place, we’ll match them with another deaf child or young person based on their age and communication preference.

 - As pen pals, they can write letters or record videos in BSL to each other.